TareqChy1/DevSecOps-Project-Netflix/README.md

       sudo service jenkins status
       ```
     - Access Jenkins in a web browser using the public IP of your EC2 instance.
         publicIp:8080
+    - For getting the password enter this command in the ec2 ubuntu instance:

+      ```
+      sudo cat /var/lib/jenkins/secrets/initialAdminPassword
+      ```

 2. **Install Necessary Plugins in Jenkins:**

 Goto Manage Jenkins →Plugins → Available Plugins →